ai4os/ai4-cli/README.md

 - `AI4_API_ENDPOINT`: The URL of the AI4OS compatible API.
 - `AI4_API_VERSION`: The version of the API to use.
 Currently only `v1` is supported.
+- `AI4_DEBUG`: If set to True, the CLI will output debug information.

 ## Usage